qaalabs/DE5M4/docs/d-git/ex1-forking.md

 1. **Navigate to the main repository**
    - Open your web browser and go to: https://github.com/ingwanelabs/intro-to-github
-   - This repository contains an introduction to GitHub repositiry
+   - This repository contains a two files and a directory of team profiles.

 2. **Fork the repository**
    - Click the "Fork" button in the top-right corner of the page
    - Select your GitHub account as the destination for the fork
+   - Keep the same name as the original repository
+   - Click: `Create fork`
    - Wait for GitHub to complete the forking process
-   - You now have your own copy of the planning repository
+   - You now have your own copy of the repository!

 3. **Verify your fork**
    - Ensure you're now on your forked version of the repository